fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 		3. **[Delete List]** that is currently active.
 This will not remove any contacts or affect any emails sent.
 		4. **[Delete List & Contacts]** that is currently active.
 This **will** remove contacts, but will not affect any emails sent.
 	* - Status
-	  - If a list was used to send invites, the status of each individual wil be reflected here, ie., Sent, Viewed, Completed, Incompleted.
+	  - If a list was used to send invites, the status of each individual will be reflected here, ie., Sent, Viewed, Completed, Incompleted.
 The default status is Blank

 .. note::